Sino-Huang/Retro-Game/README.md

-# Retro Game - _Insert game name_
+# Retro Game - _God of Hand_

 ## Team structure and roles
-+ Name1 u1234567 - team leader, help page code, morale builder
++ Sukai Huang, u6492211 - Manager, Leader, Logistics
-+ Name2 u7654321 - note taker, documentation checker, user input
++ Guang Zhu, u6260778 - Software Engineer
-+ Name3 u3425167 - tricky android code, game state, game graphics rendering
++ JiTeng Ma, u6788828 - Framework builder

 ## Game Overview

-_Add a paragraph the gives a summary of the game you implemented.
-Include a small screen shot here._
+_This is the game in which players need to use two fingers to control eggs to avoid collisions.
+Players will receive higher marks if they survive longer IMAGE!!!!._

 ## Design Documentation
 + [Design Summary](designsummary)